 You can also use the prefix OrbixWeb. to refer to individual entries in this file.
-For example, OrbixWeb.IT\ANY\BUFFER\SIZE.
+For example, OrbixWeb.IT ANY BUFFER SIZE.

-Note: Orbix Java uses the IT prefix, which represents "IONA Technologies", to distinguish its configuration parameters.
+Orbix Java uses the IT prefix to distinguish its configuration parameters.

-The orbixnames 3.cfg file contains configuration parameters that are specific to OrbixNames.
+The orbixnames3.cfg file contains configuration parameters that are specific to OrbixNames.
 Refer to the OrbixNames Programmer's and Administrator's Guide for more details.